TheRealMkadmi/mstsc-checker/README.md

-# ts-checker-rs-js
+# mstsc-checker

-**ts-checker-rs-js:** Checks for valid Windows Terminal Services credentials
+**mstsc-checker:** Checks for valid Windows Terminal Services credentials

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Installing ts-checker-rs-js
+## Installing mstsc-checker

-Installing ts-checker-rs-js requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing mstsc-checker requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: